-QPR are ready to sell Massimo Luongo.
+QPR are ready to offload Massimo Luongo.

 Rangers are in discussions with Sheffield United over the potential sale of Luke Freeman, having rejected an offer from the promoted club.

 Whereas Freeman signed a contract extension last November, giving the club more scope for negotiation over his transfer fee this summer, Luongo, 26, is about to enter the final year of his contract.